RamyGendy/Object-Count-Tracking-Using-AWS-Sagemaker/README.md

 ## Setup AWS

-1. Create a new Sagemaker Instance notebook with instance type `ml.t2.medium` For free tier.
+1. Create a new Sagemaker Instance notebook with instance type `ml.t2.medium` For free tier or any optimal instance use `ml.m5.large` or `ml.m5.xlarge` higher instance but it will come with a cost.

-2. While training: ml.m5.large or ml.m5.xlarge You can use different instance types for this project, but they might require additional permissions to the AWS cloud.
+- Note: While training I used `ml.m5.large` or `ml.m5.xlarge`which comes with a cost.
+You can use different instance types for this project, but they might require additional permissions to the AWS cloud.

 ## Download the Starter Files

-1. Fork this Github Repo.
+1. Fork this Github Repo. to your own gitub.
-2. Clone your Git repo in Sagemaker Git repo.
+2. Clone your Git repo in Sagemaker Git repo or clone locally in your machine with this line:
+`git clone https://github.com/RamyGendy/Object-Count-Tracking-Using-AWS-Sagemaker.git` and upload files manually to Sagemaker
 3. Navigate to Starter folder.

 ## Preparing Data